Country Guide: Denmark

 - Packing list in English

 - Detailed inventory (if alcohol is included in the shipment)

 - All household goods shipments arriving by sea, air, rail, or road must be cleared through Customs at the port of entry (POE).

 - Those coming from non-European Union countries, household goods which have been owned and used for a minimum of 6 months and intended for owner of the goods’ use, may be imported duty free by any person taking up residence in Denmark.

-- Returning citizens must have lived abroad for minimum 12 months to qualify for the duty-free importation of household goods; verification from an employer or authorities abroad may be required.
+- Returning citizens must have lived outside the EU for minimum 12 months to qualify for the duty-free importation of household goods; verification from an employer or authorities abroad may be required.

 - The owner of the goods must be registered as a resident with the Danish authorities (Folkeregister) prior to Customs clearance and the goods must be imported within 12 months of the owner of the goods’ arrival.

 - Goods may be imported 6 months ahead of the owner of the goods’ arrival.

 - This is subject to the owner of the goods providing a security deposit to the authorities for the applicable duty, tax and value added tax (VAT) payments.